lightningtgc/es6-coding-style/es6-coding-style-en.md

 export default lightRed;
 ```

-- 7.5 Use destructuring to make exports clear
+- 7.5 Use destructuring to make exports clear.

 > `export` should be placed at the end of each file to make exports clear.